-Note: This plot displays latent traits for 5 units ( $\theta_1 = -2, \theta_2 = -1, \theta_3 = 0, \theta_4 = 1, \theta_5 = 2$ ) and 3 items ( $\alpha_1 = 1.5, \alpha_2 = 0, \alpha_3 = 1.5$ ) all arrayed along the same unidimensional line displayed in Figure 1.
-The additive scale values on the y-axis are based on the status of the logical propositions for each subject-item comparison in Table 1.
+Note: This plot displays latent traits for 5 units ( $\theta_1 = -2$ , $\theta_2 = -1$ , $\theta_3 = 0$ , $\theta_4 = 1$ , $\theta_5 = 2$ ) and 3 items ( $\alpha_1 = 1.5$ , $\alpha_2 = 0$ , $\alpha_3 = 1.5$ ) all arrayed along the same unidimensional line displayed in Figure 20.1.
+The additive scale values on the y-axis are based on the status of the logical propositions for each subject-item comparison in Table 20.1.

-Up until now, we have assumed a deterministic model between the observed items and the latent trait, which are consistent with the assumptions from Guttman (1949).
-In later measurement research, Mokken (1971) developed a stochastic version under the assumptions of a unidimensional latent variable, latent monotonicity, and local independence.
-Under these assumptions, the proportion of "correct" answers by subject i to item k is nondecreasing in the sum of all the items.
-These assumptions also imply that all of the items are positively correlated across all subsets of subjects (Mokken 1971).
+proportion of 'correct' answers by subject i to item k is nondecreasing in the sum of all the items.
+These assumptions also imply that all of the items are positively correlated across all subsets of subjects (Mokken, 1971).
 Under these assumptions the unweighted sum of the variables increase as $\theta$ increases.
-Mokken Scaling Analysis (MSA) is simply a stochastic version of a Guttman scale, in which items measure a single latent construct and can be ordered by difficulty (Guttman 1949) but are not assumed to be generated without error (van Schuur 2003).
+Mokken Scaling Analysis (MSA) is simply a stochastic version of a Guttman scale, in which items measure a single latent construct and can be ordered by difficulty (Guttman, 1949) but are not assumed to be generated without error (van Schuur, 2003).

 The assumptions made by Mokken (1971) are common across many latent variable models and so are worth exploring in more depth.
 The first assumption is that $\theta$ is a unidimensional latent variable, which means that the values of the latent trait reside on a single axis.
-This assumption can be tested using parameters from the Mokken Scaling Analysis (MSA) model (van Schuur 2003).
-If this assumption fails, it means that the the latent trait cannot be collapsed into a single dimension but that units can be high in one dimension and low on another.
+This assumption can be tested using parameters from the Mokken Scaling Analysis (MSA) model (van Schuur, 2003).
+If this assumption fails, it means that the latent trait cannot be collapsed into a single dimension but that units can be high in one dimension and low on another.

-The second assumption is of latent monotonicity, which means that the item step response function is strictly increasing on $\theta$ ; $\theta_1 \leq \theta_2 \Rightarrow P(Y{ik} \geq y{ik}|\theta_1) \leq P(Y{ik} \geq y{ik}|\theta_2)$ .
-This implies that as a unit increase in the latent variable, the probability of observing a positive indicator also increases.
+The second assumption is of latent monotonicity, which means that the item step response function is strictly increasing on $\theta$ , $\theta_1 \le \theta_2 \Rightarrow P(Y{ik} \ge y{ik} \mid \theta_1) \le P(Y{ik} \ge y{ik} \mid \theta_2)$ .
+This implies that as a unit increases in the latent variable, the probability of observing a positive indicator also increases.

 The third assumption is of local independence, which means that the item responses are not deterministically related to each other outside of their relationship to the latent trait.
-This implies that the probability of the set of each subject's item responses is $P(Y{i1} = y{i1}, Y{i2} = y{i2} \cdots Y{iK} = x{iK} | \theta_i) = \prod{k=1}^{K} P(Y{ik} = y{ik} | \theta_i)$ (van Schuur 2003).
-The only relationship between items is through their relationship with the latent variable.
+This implies that the probability of the set of each subject's item responses is only relationship between items is through their relationship with the latent variable.
 This can be violated in the testing environment when getting one answer correct depends on getting previous answers correct.
 To summarize, additive scaling is a data generating procedure that maps the latent trait to an additive index.
 In order to estimate a stochastic additive scale, researchers must make assumptions about unidimensionality, monotonicity and local independence.
 As we discuss next, these assumptions are also present in more complicated latent variable models which also allow more variation in how the latent trait relates to the observed indicators.